7:30 pm Weekdays & Saturday | 1:00 pm & 4:00 pm Weekends

 Tales of an Urban Indian is a deeply personal and darkly comic telling of the life of Simon Douglas, an Indigenous man born on a reserve in British Columbia in the 1970s and raised both on the reserve and in the city of Vancouver.

-Sold out across Canada, this show is staged entirely on a moving transit bus — this is one ride you don’t want to miss!
+Sold out across Canada, this show is staged entirely on a moving transit bus — it’s one ride you don’t want to miss!

 My story is based on memory, so it’s not entirely accurate, or fair.
 History never is.
 It’s a story I need to tell, not because it’s extraordinary, but because it’s common, too common, and it’s not told enough.
 In many ways, it’s a tale about my people, which automatically makes it a tale of survival.